 2022 Berkeley-Stanford Graduate Student Conference In Modern Chinese Humanities

-The application period for the 2022 conference is now open.
+The application period for the 2022 conference is now closed.
+Applications are under review.
 Interested students from all institutions within the U.S. and abroad must complete the online application form below, including upload of one document which contains a description of the paper topic and its significance (up to 250 words) and a short bio (up to 100 words including current institutional affiliation).
 Please note that proposals should address primary sources and current scholarship related to their paper topic.
 Applicants are welcome to present papers associated with ongoing or projected dissertation research, but the papers need not be generated by thesis work.
-Click the button below to access the online application form.

 To learn more about the purpose of this conference, and to see past conference programs, please click here.